Mummanajagadeesh/site/README.md

     - [ ] Types of algorithms to solve all cases and approach building
     - [ ] Optimizing the solution
     - [ ] Unity 3D approach to reverify by running simulations [2–3 parts explaining how to, if required]
-    - [ ] Mechanical integration, selection of actuators to be used
+    - [ ] Mechanical integration, selection of motors to be used -- considering 1 fixed 5 free approach [5]
     - [ ] Coding the algorithms [walkthrough with optimization of the process]
     - [ ] TO BE ADDED
   - [ ] Project ProtoX